mlcommons/ck/cm-mlops/automation/experiment/README-extra.md

 ## Understanding CM experiments

-CM experiment wraps any user command line, creates an associated CM `experiment` artifact with some user tags and {date}{time} subdirectory, records input in `cm-input.json`, and executes the user command line inside this subdirectory.
+CM experiment simply wraps any user command line, creates an associated CM `experiment` artifact with a random ID (16 low case HEX characters) and some user tags in `_cm.json`, creates extra `{date}{time}` subdirectory with `cm-input.json` file with CM input, and executes the user command line inside an extra subdirectory with another random ID as shown below.

 The following command will print "Hello World!" while recording all the provenance in CM format in the local CM repository: